Preliminaries in Construction: What They Are, How to Price Them, and Why They Matter

 Specialized testing or compliance activities

 However, it's essential to clearly define which preliminaries are the main contractor's responsibility versus the subcontractors' to avoid duplication or gaps.
+Read every subcontractor's prelims line before signing.

 How do preliminaries change for different types of construction?